 Some courthouses have accessibility coordinators for people with disabilities.
 If you or someone who'll be taking part in your trial needs accessible court services, contact the accessibility coordinator at the courthouse.
 Do this as far ahead of your trial date as possible.

-This material was adapted, with permission, from the National Self-represented Litigants Project's publication, Coping with the Courtroom: Essential tips and information for self-represented litigants.
+This material was adapted, with permission, from the National Self-Represented Litigants Project's publication, Coping with the Courtroom.